weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 This guide takes approximately 15 minutes to complete: you will use Weave for service discovery and load balancing between [containers that have been deployed to Amazon Elastic Cloud (EC2) instances using Amazon Container Service or ECS](http://aws.amazon.com/ecs/).

-This guide also introduces [Weave Scope](http://weave.works/scope/index.html), which enables you to visualize and understand your container-based applications.
+This guide also introduces [Weave Scope](http://weave.works/scope/index.html), and [Weave Cloud](https://cloud.weave.works) which enables you to visualize and understand your container-based microservices.

 Two types of containerized microservices are demonstrated in this guide: HTTP Servers and "Data Producers".